japherwocky/j4ne/README.md

 Getting j4ne up and running
 ===========================

+J4ne needs a bunch of credentials, which are stored in the `keys.py` files.
+Sorry, it will probably crash if you don't have a full set.

+You can turn some networks off by passing `--< network >=False`, eg, `--twitter=False` to not load twitter.

+This is awkward and bad UX, sorry.

 Discord Credentials
 -------------------

-First you will need to add your Discord application to the `keys.py` file.
-If you do not yet have those, you can create an application here: [Discord Applications](https://discordapp.com/developers/applications/)
+You can create a Discord application here: [Discord Applications](https://discordapp.com/developers/applications/)

 ``` python
 # proj-dir/keys.py